-The Grayling Thymallus thymallus belongs in a cold-water fish family of 6 species distributed across parts of the Northern hemisphere (notably absent from Ireland).
-The presence of an adipose fin; a small fleshy protrusion between the dorsal fin and tail, places them firmly in the salmonid family - subfamily Thymallinae.
+The grayling Thymallus thymallus belongs in a cold-water fish family of 6 species distributed across parts of the Northern hemisphere (notably absent from Ireland).
+The presence of an adipose fin (a small fleshy protrusion between the dorsal fin and tail) places them firmly in the salmonid family, subfamily Thymallinae.
 They are typically smaller than trout with the largest specimens falling around the 2 kg mark.
-The largest species is the Mongolian grayling – thought to grow up to 4 kgs.
+The largest species is one of the Mongolian grayling which are thought to grow up to 4 kgs..

-On the face of it, grayling habitat; rivers and streams with strong flows and flow diversity and requirements; cool, clean well oxygenated water, resemble those of trout.
-There are subtle differences however for example: microhabitat use (time spent by grayling in different instream habitat during the course of the day), a lower pollution tolerance and slightly gentler river gradient.
+On the face of it, grayling habitat resemble those of trout: rivers and streams with strong flows and flow diversity and requirements; cool, clean well oxygenated water.
+There are subtle differences, however.
+For example: microhabitat use (time spent by grayling in different instream habitat during the course of the day), a lower pollution tolerance and slightly gentler river gradient.
 Even diets show a degree of segregation, partly due to differences in mouth shapes.
-For more, detailed information on grayling and their natural history see the links in Further Information).

 A review of the literature strongly suggests that the division of resources and habitat between grayling and trout allows the two species to co-exist (Table 1 – adapted from Ibbotson et al, 2001).

-Stylized picture showing typical trout (head of pool, faster current, near marginal cover) and grayling shoals (open water, tail of pool, slower current, deeper water) locations in a river pool.
+Below is a stylized picture showing a typical trout lie (head of pool, faster current, near marginal cover) and grayling shoals (open water, tail of pool, slower current, deeper water) locations in a river pool.
 A study on the Hampshire Itchen found the highest densities of grayling in wooded sections with less macrophyte cover (see references).

 - A mixed fish population allows more efficient use of available resources because of the different preferences displayed by both (Table 1).
 Therefore, a mixed fishery is ultimately more productive.